Course guide of International Business Management (23511D1)

 Prerequisites of recommendations

-• Students are required to have a sufficient level of knowledge regarding:
+- Students are expected to possess an adequate level of knowledge in:

 Brief description of content (According to official validation report)